makzan/Sketch-Plugin-Scripts/README.md

 _If you are unsure where to place the files, you can open the plugin forder by choosing `Plugins | Reveal Plugins Folder...` in latest Sketch menu._

+### About .jstalk extension

+If you are not confortable with the .jstalk extension, you can rename it from `.sketchplugin.jstalk` to `.sketchplugin`.

 ## License

 Totally free for any usage.